jesusprubio/pown-wifi-aps/README.md

 npm install pown-wifi-aps --save
 ```

-Once that's done, you can invoke pown credits like this:
+Once that's done, you can invoke it like this:

 ```sh
 POWN_ROOT=. /node_modules/.bin/pown wifi-aps